 - Community Living Program for Children and Adolescents, 415 N. 26th St., Ste.
 101, Lafayette, IN

 - Crawfordsville Office, 1480 Darlington Ave., Crawfordsville, IN

-It should be noted that satellite office locations for Valley Oaks Health range from 30-45 minutes (drive) from Lafayette and that interns must travel 45-60 minutes from Lafayette to Logansport for quarterly in-person didactic training.
+It should be noted that satellite office locations for Valley Oaks Health range from 30-45 minutes (drive) from Lafayette and that interns must travel one hour from Lafayette to Peru and one and half hours from Crawfordsville to Peru for quarterly in-person didactic training.
 All Valley Oaks specific new-hire training takes place virtually or at our administrative office in Lafayette (415 N. 26th St.).
 Interns may need to travel to satellite offices on occasion for some of their supervision.

 APPIC Training Experiences

 Valley Oaks Health is a comprehensive community mental health center headquartered in Lafayette, IN, serving a total of nine counties in north-central Indiana.
 It has the geographically largest service area of any mental health center in Indiana, maintaining offices in seven of those nine counties at over 15 different locations.
 Although the large majority of the area’s population is White Americans of European heritage, there is a growing Latino population across Valley Oaks’ service area.

 The population tends to be dispersed over a large geographic area with little in the way of public transportation outside of central Lafayette.
 Clientele often have difficulty with transportation to appointments, especially in our more rural counties.
 Some satellite offices do not have psychologists or psychiatrists on-site, so those needs are either covered by nurse practitioners or patients may choose to travel to another office for those services.
 There may be waiting lists to initiate therapy or specialty services.